 Best places to live in Kansas City

-Downtown Kansas City offers a fine arts center, entertainment district with the Sprint Center and Power and Light District, and the Kauffman Center for the Performing Arts.
+Downtown Kansas City offers a fine arts center, an entertainment district with the T-Mobile Center and Power and Light District, and the Kauffman Center for the Performing Arts.
 Plus, the KC Streetcar takes you around downtown and the River Market for free.

 Midtown is also home to American Century Investments.

-Now that you know why you should live in Kansas City, it’s time to search for a home.
-Brian Freeman, of the Freeman Team of ReeceNichols, is a lifelong resident of Kansas City and real estate agent with nearly 15 years experience.
+Now that you know why you should live in the Kansas City region, it’s time to search for a home.
+Brian Freeman, of the Freeman Team of ReeceNichols, is a lifelong resident of Kansas City and real estate agent with nearly 15 years of experience.

 “I like to help you love where you call home,” Freeman said.